pontusluthin/hometicket/README.md

 - Beginning of a cart and order flow (still some issues to fix)

+NOTICE!:
+You have to be logged in as admin to se adminPage
+You have to be logged in as customer to checkout and validate.

 Test customer login:
 Username: micke
 Password: teacher1